lifelikemaik/powerappcalendar/README.md

 ![PowerApps Studio](/Readme/Installation/Installation%20Step%203.png)

-4. After the import, you can customize the advent calendar Power App using the "Open app" link or app explorer in the left navigation panel.
+4. After the import, you can customize the calendar Power App using the "Open app" link or app explorer in the left navigation panel.
 Otherwise, you can share it immediately within your company and your colleagues:

 ![PowerApps Studio](/Readme/Installation/Installation%20Step%204.png)

 ## Customization
-You have several options available to customize the advent calendar PowerApp.
+You have several options available to customize the calendar PowerApp.
 To start with the customization process, you must open the app in edit mode using [PowerApps Studio](https://make.powerapps.com):

 ![PowerApps Studio](/Readme/Customization/Customization%20Step%201.png)